FTWinston/enhancePatch/README.md

 If you wish to handle stringification yourself, you can use `finishRecordingRaw` instead of `finishRecording`, to return the patch in object format, instead of getting the stringified version.

 You will need to stringify this patch yourself.
-Note that if you don't use `enhanceJSON` to to do, Maps and Sets will not be supported.
+Note that if you don't use `enhanceJSON` to do so, Maps and Sets will not be supported.
 If you have a raw patch object, `filterPatch` allows you to trim it to only include certain properties.

 The `applyChanges` function will accept a patch object or a stringified patch.